PlugInSolarMap.com

 Cuts your electricity bill

-Every watt the panel generates offsets what you would have drawn from the grid.
+Every watt generated offsets what you'd have drawn from the grid.
 A 600W kit can save $150–$400/year depending on your location and rate.

 🏠